The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Mission concept

 where $r_{\odot}$ is the angular radius of the Sun, $D$ is the distance between the external occulter and the entrance aperture, $R_{\rm EO}$ is the radius of the external occulter and $\lambda$ is the wavelength of observation.

 The intensity of the diffracted light for several representative situations is shown in Fig.~\ref{fig:lenskii}.
 The slanted lines show the diffracted light intensity for several angular sizes of the external occulter (expressed in $R_{\odot}$).
 For a given occultation, the diffracted light intensity decreases with increasing distance $D$ between the external occulter and the entrance aperture.
 The values for several classical externally occulted coronagraphs are shown in Fig.~\ref{fig:lenskii} as well\footnote{We note that Eq.~(\ref{Eq:diffraction}) is valid for a single occulter, and modern coronagraphs (LASCO C2 and C3, and COR2) have triple disk occulters.
 Eq.~(\ref{Eq:diffraction}) is used here to illustrate the physical principle of diffracted light calculation.}.
 The LASCO C2, C3, and STEREO COR2 coronagraphs\footnote{The Metis coronagraph \citep{Antonucci2020} has an inverted external occulter, which cannot be described by Eq.~(\ref{Eq:diffraction}).} are grouped around $D \sim 1$~m.
-For these misions, increasing $D$ beyond this value would be impractical due to considerations of the spacecraft size (of the order of a couple of meters for SOHO).
+For these missions, increasing $D$ beyond this value would be impractical due to considerations of the spacecraft size (of the order of a couple of meters for SOHO).
 This explains the use of internally occulted coronagraphs such as LASCO C1 and COR1 for observations of the inner corona from SOHO and STEREO, respectively.

 Due to the unique Proba-3 concept of two spacecraft flying in formation (see Sect.~\ref{S-mission}), the distance $D \approx 144$~m for ASPIICS, representing an increase by two orders of magnitude in comparison with classical coronagraphs.
-This allows us to achieve, in the same time, a better occultation (1.057 and 4.2~$ R_{\odot}$ for ASPIICS and LASCO C2, respectively) and a more efficient rejection of diffracted light (by a factor 3--10).
+This allows us to achieve, in the same time, a better occultation (1.057 and 4.2~$ R_{\odot}$ for ASPIICS and LASCO C2, respectively\footnote{The occultation here represents the apparent size of the external occulter in solar radii, as seen from the entrance aperture.
+This is different from the position of the inner edge of the field of view, which also depends on the diameter of the entrance aperture due to vignetting \citep{Llebaria2004, Bayanna2011, Shestov2021}.
+The effect of vignetting may lead to the occultation being larger than the inner edge of the field of view, as it is e.g. for LASCO C2 with 4.2~$ R_{\odot}$ and 2.2~$ R_{\odot}$, respectively.}) and a more efficient rejection of diffracted light (by a factor 3--10).
 This demonstrates a unique advantage of ASPIICS.